Server API

 .on("leave", (room, client) => console.log(client.id, "left", room.roomId));

-It's completely discouraged to manipulate a room's state through these events.
-Use the abstract methods in your room handler instead.
+Use these events for logging and monitoring purposes only.
+It is not encouraged to manipulate a room’s state through these events.
+Use the Room’s Lifecycle Events in your room handler instead.

 Revert a .define() call.
 Makes a roomName unavailable for matchmaking.
-This method is not recommended but may be helpful in some scenarios.
+This method is usually not recommended but it may be useful in some scenarios.

-This is a convenience method for simulating "lagged" clients during local development.
+Colyseus allows you to simulate latency between the server and the client.
+This is a convenience method for simulating clients with high latency during development.

 // Make sure to never call the `simulateLatency()` method in production.